AvramEnriquez/database-management-system/README.md

 # database-management-system
- A simple database management system using Python and PostgreSQL.
+ A simple database management system using Python and PostgreSQL via Psycopg.